ddmuzyk/ddmuzyk/README.md

 Software Developer
 ------------------

-I am a web developer based in Wrocław, Poland.
+I am a software developer based in Wrocław, Poland.
 What do I do?
 I solve problems with code.
 Embracing a spectrum of technologies, I am open to exploring different parts of software development.

 * 🖥️  See my portfolio at [ddmuzyka.onrender.com](http://ddmuzyka.onrender.com)
 * ✉️  You can contact me at [domino2k1@gmail.com](mailto:domino2k1@gmail.com)